zhullyb/monyhar/monyhar/chrome/chrome_cleaner/README.md

 This directory contains the source for both.

-Code in Chromium that deals with the Software Reporter Tool and Chrome Cleanup Tool includes:
+Code in Monyhar that deals with the Software Reporter Tool and Chrome Cleanup Tool includes:

 *   [Software Reporter component updater](/chrome/browser/component_updater)